Logo Icon of River’s Bend Family Dental

 The Procedure

 The procedure for getting a partial denture is pretty simple.
-The following are the steps that your dentist may perform.
+Your dentist may perform the following steps.

 • Measuring of mouth